marty-oehme/page/src/content/blog/2025-05-11-manpage-resume/index.md

 ## Going further

-I am happy with what I achieved in a couple hours tinkering.
+I am happy with what just a couple hours of tinkering achieved.
-This is nothing grand but I think it's good for a laugh -- and can always just tell people to install me now!
+This is nothing grand but I think it's good for a laugh -- and I can always just tell people to install me now!

 If you want to take this further, here's a couple ideas:

-Since we are already using a `Makefile` to describe our recipe, you just just transfer it into GitHub workflow language, or whichever CI provider you prefer, to have an actually always up-to-date deployed manpage version of yourself.
+Since we are already using a `Makefile` to describe our recipe, you can just transfer it into GitHub workflow language, (or whichever CI provider you prefer) to have an actually always up-to-date deployed manpage version of yourself.

 Like I mentioned above, you could set up a repository,